-Planning Policy - No objection
+5.1 Planning Policy - No objection

-Development Plan
+Development Plan (TVBLP)

-- Policy SET03 site lies in the countryside and is contrary to this policy in the absence of an overriding need; - Policy STV03.1 restricts use of Adanac Park to high quality office research/manufacturing only; - Site lies in the 'red edge' of the extant outline planning permission for Adanac Park which is in line with Policy STV 03.1.
-This has established the principle of development for Class B1; - Weight should be given to recent material planning considerations.
-Adanac Park has been developed by the Ordnance Survey and a lapsed permission for a hospital; - Conflict with Policy SET03 is considered to be addressed on the basis of these material changes in circumstances.
+- Policy SET03 site lies with the countryside; - Policy STV03.1 Adanac Park which restricts the use of the site to high quality office/research/manufacturing only;

+- Site lies within the 'red edge' of the extant outline planning permission for Adanac which is in line with Policy STV03.1 which established the principle of Class B1 development; - The proposal is contrary to SET03.
+In the absence of an overriding need, weight should be given to more recent material planning considerations; - Adanac Park has outline planning permission with the Ordnance Survey developed and a lapsed permission for a hospital allowed on appeal.
+Conflict with Policy SET03 is considered to be addressed on the basis of these material changes in circumstances.

-Draft Revised Local Plan DPD (2014)
+Draft Revised Local Plan DPD 2014 (RLP)